brendencoffey/joe-marketing-site/blog/testimonials/buffalo-grove-growth.md

 ---
-title: "Buffalo Grove Grows with joe Point of Sale"
+title: Buffalo Grove Grows with joe Point of Sale
-date: 2022-09-15
+date: 2022-09-15T00:00:00.000Z
-author: "Cass Clark"
+author: Cass Clark
-category: "joe-pos"
+category: joe-pos
+excerpt: >-
-excerpt: "How upgrading to joe Point of Sale skyrocketed mobile orders and added to monthly revenue growth."
+  How upgrading to joe Point of Sale skyrocketed mobile orders and added to monthly revenue growth.
 featured: false
+featured_image: /images/blog/testimonials/buffalo-grove-growth.png
 ---

 Buffalo Grove Coffee made the switch to joe Point of Sale and saw immediate results in their mobile ordering and overall revenue.